DIY 3D Printing

 If you do not want to use a preset, you can feel free to manipulate the sliders or text fields to set the settings you prefer.

-By default, we are providing the Dremel 3D45 printers with Dremel brand ECO-ABS.
-This is a PLA with additives that works best at 220˚C on the extruder and 45˚C on the print bed.
+By default, provide the printers with Jessie brand PLA filament.
+This PLA works best at 220˚C on the extruder and 60˚C on the print bed.
 We encourage you to leave these settings as they are.

 You are now ready to send a file to the printer.
 But first we need to make sure the printer is ready.

-Users who are familiar with 3D printing may opt to use Cura or Dremel's Digilab to prepare their print.
+Users who are familiar with 3D printing may opt to use PrusaSlicer to prepare their print.
 3DPrinterOS will accept gcode as an upload and be able to send it to the printer.
 Just make sure you slice for the correct hardware and once you upload you mark the gcode as compatible with the appropriate printer.
 Otherwise, you will not be able to finalize the upload and send to the printer.

 Back to Top